tammet/gkc/Examples/README.md

     cnf('frm_2',axiom,father(pete,mark)).
     cnf('frm_3',axiom,~father(john,X) | $ans(X)).

-The `-clausify` causes gkc to not prove the input, but clausify it, i.e. convert it to the [conjunctive normal form](https://en.wikipedia.org/wiki/Conjunctive_normal_form) and finally format the result according to the `-tptp` or `-json` key, if present.
+The `-clausify` key causes gkc to not prove the input, but clausify it, i.e. convert it to the [conjunctive normal form](https://en.wikipedia.org/wiki/Conjunctive_normal_form) and finally format the result according to the `-tptp` or `-json` key, if present.
 In general, one formula in the input may create several clauses and the optimized